meiyihTan/Cycle-Text-Consistency-for-Image-to-Image-Domain-Adaptation/README.md

 The script to create text segmentation groundtruth and to adjust brightness of original ICDAR15 image to simulate low light dataset can be get in 'create_binary_textseg_map.ipynb'.

 ## UI
 I build a simple user interface using Streamlit to demonstrate the work (only can run on local pc).
-User can select an low light input image, then the enhanced image and the text detection of the enhanced image(show in bbx) will be returned.
+User can select an low light input image, then the enhanced image and the text detection of the enhanced image(show in bounding box) will be returned.

 To run the streamlit app:
 ```